raspberrypilearning/cats/en/step_3.md

 --- /collapse ---

-+ Click on the sprite called 'Pen' and add code to set the pen colour to the same blue as the obstacles on the stage, the pen size to 5 and then clear the screen.
++ Click on the sprite called 'Pen' and add code to set the pen colour to the same blue as the obstacles on the stage, clear the screen and set the pen size to 5.

 ![Set pen color](images/pen-color.png)